zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_910.md

 [oracle@gg4bd-target01 ggbd_home1]$ cd dirprm
 [oracle@gg4bd-target01 dirprm]$ vi jdbc_oracle_with_mdp.props
 ```

-Below are the parametrs we will be using.
+Below are the parameters we will be using.
 ```
 gg.handlerlist=jdbcwriter
 gg.handler.jdbcwriter.type=jdbc